 - Prepare your manuscript properly

-- Select agents with care
+- Research agents with care

 - Send out simultaneous submissions

-- Prepare for agent rejections – it happens, a lot
+- Prepare for agent rejections – it happens (a lot)

 - Review your progress